What is Capital Reserve?

 For example, let’s say that MNC Company has made a profit of $20,000 on the sale of an old fixed asset.
 But, it also has expected that they would incur a loss of $18,000 for the sale of old machinery because it has almost become obsolete.

 So, MNC Company quickly decides to create a reserve of $18,000 out of the profit of $20,000 they have made from the selling of an old fixed asset and can be prepared to write off the loss of $18,000.

 Since it is under the complete control of a business, it can be used to write off capital losses.

 Capital reserve accounting is also created sometimes for legal purposes and to maintain a sound accounting practice within the company.

 So, it’s clear that capital reserve accounting is a great source for financing any long term project of the company.
-A company which isn’t very keen to do the funding from external sources (like debt, term loan etc.) can use this reserve to fully finance their new project.
+A company that isn’t very keen to do the funding from external sources (like debt, term loan, etc.) can use this reserve to fully finance their new project.

 Capital Reserve Video

 This has been a guide to What is Capital Reserve in Accounting?
 Here we discuss its Capital Reserve meaning, examples and its exceptions.
 You may also go through the following recommended articles on accounting –